eezstreet/SWATEliteForce/README.md

 # CREDITS/THANK-YOUS #
 Irrational Games and Sierra for the game.
-MulleDK9 for information regarding the Speech Recognition feature.
 KevinL for a tip about Voting Screen. sandman332 for a tip about audio kevinfoley for some help with Speech Recognition